ReviewMyContract.aiReview My Contract

 What to Do

 You cannot negotiate away the binding nature of arbitration — that is its defining characteristic.
-But you can add important procedural safeguards: (1) Require a 'reasoned award' — the arbitrator must explain the legal and factual basis for the decision, which creates accountability and makes manifest disregard easier to identify; (2) Request a three-arbitrator panel for disputes above $250,000 — a panel reduces the risk of a single arbitrator's idiosyncratic error and is standard in complex commercial arbitration; (3) Add a contractual appellate review right — some arbitration clauses provide for appeal to a special arbitration appeals panel (AAA and JAMS both offer appellate rules); this is not FAA-guaranteed but parties can contractually create it; (4) Preserve the injunctive relief carve-out explicitly — it is the most practically important court access right you can negotiate into an otherwise mandatory arbitration clause.
+But you can add important procedural safeguards: (1) Require a 'reasoned award' — the arbitrator must explain the legal and factual basis for the decision, which creates accountability and makes manifest disregard easier to identify; (2) Request a three-arbitrator panel for disputes above $250,000 — a panel reduces the risk of a single arbitrator's idiosyncratic error; (3) Add a contractual appellate review right — some arbitration clauses provide for appeal to a special arbitration appeals panel (AAA and JAMS both offer appellate rules); (4) Preserve the injunctive relief carve-out explicitly — it is the most practically important court access right you can negotiate into an otherwise mandatory arbitration clause.

 07High Importance